klee-contrib/focus-components/doc/DECLARE_ISSUE.md

 ![github_create_issue0](https://cloud.githubusercontent.com/assets/5349745/10515814/76961e5c-7355-11e5-8dfb-33ca944cff5b.PNG)

-## How can I describe my issue the best ?
+## What is the best description for my issue ?

 To clarify / standardize the declaration a maximum of your issues, we invite you very strongly to follow the pattern below: